leightonlevering/d/Install-TagLab.md

 #### Windows

 Under Windows, you need also the Microsoft C++ Build Tools.
 Download them from this [link](https://visualstudio.microsoft.com/visual-cpp-build-tools).
-The setup will give you many options, to proceed with the installation of the Build Tools simply click the bottom right button without make any selections/changes.
+The setup will give you many options, to proceed with the installation of the Build Tools simply click the Install button (bottom-right) without make any selections/changes.

 #### Linux